Georgia Court Records

 What Happens if You Plead Guilty to a Traffic Ticket in Georgia?

-Persons who plead guilty or no contest to traffic tickets will be required to pay the indicated fines.
+Persons who plead guilty or no contest to traffic tickets are usually required to pay the indicated fines.
 Additional penalties may also apply, such as surcharges, prison terms, and other fees.
 Depending on the nature of the traffic offense, the court may suspend the driver’s license and add points to the driver’s record.
 Georgia’s point system uses two (2) to six (6) points, depending on the severity of the offense.
-The court will suspend an offender’s license who accrue up to 15 points in 24 months.
+The court may suspend an offender’s license if they accrue up to 15 points in 24 months.

 How to Find a Traffic Ticket Attorney in Georgia